furiousteam/BLOC-electron-wallet/README.md

 If you don't trust the bundled `BLOC-service` file, you can download and use the binary from official BLOC release, which is available here: https://github.com/furiousteam/BLOC/releases or compile it yourself.
 Then, make sure to update your `BLOC-service` path setting.

-### Download &amp; Run WalletShell
+### Download &amp; Run BLOC Electron Wallet

 #### Windows:
-1. Download the latest installer here: https://github.com/turtlecoin//turtle-wallet-electron/releases
+1. Download the latest installer here: https://github.com/furiousteam/BLOC-electron-wallet/releases
-2. Run the installer (`walletshell-<version>-win-setup.exe`) and follow the installation wizard.
+2. Run the installer (BLOC-Electron-Wallet-<version>-win-setup.exe) and follow the installation wizard.
-3. Launch WalletShell via start menu or desktop shortcut.
+3. Run as Administrator BLOC-Electron-Wallet via start menu or desktop shortcut. (right click on the app icon and select run as Administrator)

 #### GNU/Linux (AppImage):
-1. Download latest AppImage bundle here: https://github.com/turtlecoin//turtle-wallet-electron/releases
+1. Download latest AppImage bundle here: https://github.com/furiousteam/BLOC-electron-wallet/releases
-2. Make it executable, either via GUI file manager or command line, e.g. `chmod +x walletshell-<version>-linux.AppImage`
+2. Make it executable, either via GUI file manager or command line, e.g. `chmod +x BLOC-Electron-Wallet-<version>-linux.AppImage`
 3. Run/execute the file, double click in file manager, or run via shell/command line.

 See: https://docs.appimage.org/user-guide/run-appimages.html

-#### macOS (TBD/Untested)
+#### macOS
-1. Download latest archive here: https://github.com/turtlecoin//turtle-wallet-electron/releases
+1. Download latest archive here: https://github.com/furiousteam/BLOC-electron-wallet/releases
-2. Extract downloaded tar archived
+2. Extract downloaded zip archived into your home folder
-3. Run the executable binary (`WalletShell.app/Contents/MacOs/WalletShell`) ??
+3. Open terminal and Run: `cd /Users/YOURNAME/BLOC-Electron-Wallet.app/Contents/MacOS && ./BLOC-Electron-Wallet`

 ### Build
 You need to have `Node.js` and `npm` installed, go to https://nodejs.org and find out how to get it installed on your platform.